Ninesquared81/motorway-lang/README.md

 An esoteric programming language based around the British motorway network.
 ## The Language
 A Motorway program is a description of a route along the British (mainland) motorway network.
 Only motorways that form the main interconnected network are allowed.
-Any non-existent motorway is a syntax error.
-Anything not of the form Mx or AxM (where x is a number) is ignored as a comment.
+Any non-existent or unconnected motorway (e.g. M2) is a syntax error.
+Anything not of the form Mx or
+AxM (where x is a number) is ignored as a comment.

 Certain motorways have special meanings, called **commands**.
 Other motorways merely serve to connect these commands.